Direct and indirect spin current generation and spin-orbit torques in ferromagnet/nonmagnet/ferromagnet trilayers: First-principles calculations

 The Fermi sea term \cite{PhysRevMaterials.3.011401} can contribute to the torques that are even under time reveral, such as those described by coefficients $\ds$, $\dm$, and $\fx$.
 Calculation of this term for a disordered system is computationally very expensive.
-Our estimates for the disorder-free system show that it is rather small (at most a few hundredths in units of $ea_0$).
+Our estimates for the disorder-free system show that it is rather small (of order \SI{0.1e5}{\per\ohm\per\meter}).